Self-reflection is a great way to quickly enhance your performance at work.

 Remember, follow effective action with quiet reflection.
 You’ll enhance your performance as a result!

 ‘In the moment’ reflection

-Self-reflection in the moment allows us to catch ourselves and quickly ‘course correct’ to be truer to ourselves and better achieve our goals.
+Self-reflection in the moment allows us to catch ourselves and quickly ‘course correct’ to improve our performance, be truer to ourselves, and better achieve our goals.

 Perhaps you’re in the middle of a difficult conversation with a colleague you can feel things are starting to go wrong.

 Take a moment, free up a little mental bandwidth, and reflect on your behavior and what is driving it.